-Each individual’s calorie and protein requirements will vary depending on a number of factors, such as age, gender, body weight, and activity level.
+Your calorie and protein needs will vary depending on things such as your age, gender, body weight, and activity level.
 The current recommended daily allowance for protein for most adults is 46 to 56 grams per day.
-It is important to discuss your individual calorie and protein needs with your healthcare provider or registered dietitian.
-With some cancers, the metabolic processes can cause a situation known as hypermetabolism that affects how the body uses proteins, fats, and carbohydrates.
+It is important to discuss your own calorie and protein needs with your healthcare provider or registered dietitian.
+With some cancers, the metabolic processes can cause hypermetabolism.
+This condition affects how your body uses proteins, fats, and carbohydrates.
 With hypermetabolism you may need to increase your calorie and protein intake.
 Discuss this with your healthcare provider or registered dietitian.

 Listed below are some suggestions for adding calories and protein to your meals and snacks:

 Add butter or margarine (30 calories per teaspoon) to puddings, casseroles, sandwiches, vegetables, cooked cereal, breads, and pasta.